 How is the SSAF used

-All Australian universities charge students an annual fee to raise money for student services and facilities.
-Deakin will charge the fee in 2015, and eligible students are able to defer the payment through the SA-HELP loan scheme, which is similar to HECS-HELP and FEE-HELP.
+All Australian universities can charge students an annual fee to raise money for student services and facilities.

 This fee can only be used for student services which are included in the Government's list.
 No student will be forced to join any student organisation and the legislation expressly prohibits fee revenue being used to support a political party.
 Details of the Government's legislation, can be found at the Australian Government website.
 The site includes a comprehensive list of frequently asked questions and answers, detailing the purpose, benefits and restrictions applying to the way universities may use revenue generated from the fee.

-For the current rates, visit the Student Services and Amenities Fee webpage.
+For the current amounts payable, visit the Student Services and Amenities Fee webpage.

-Want to have a say in how the fee is used?
+Want to have a say in how the fee is used in 2016?

-Deakin has established a consultation process for seeking feedback from students each year on the use of the SSAF.
+Deakin has established a consultation process to allow students a say in the use of SSAF for the following year.

 The University has found that the vibrancy of our campuses, range of services and activities available to students and the number of students accessing services and participating in events and activities has grown exponentially since this fee was introduced.

-In late 2013 the University invited students to provide feedback on how the fee revenue should be spent in 2014.
-Following this consultation, approved expenditure for specific programs, services and infrastructure for 2014 is listed below, with many of the services and programs to be delivered by DUSA.
-See DUSA and SSAF 2014 (pdf, 2.3 MB) for detailed information.
+In late 2014 the University invited students to provide feedback on how the fee revenue should be spent in 2015.
+Following this consultation, approved expenditure for specific programs, services and infrastructure for 2015 is listed below, with many of the services and programs to be delivered by DUSA.

 |Student Legal Advisory and Referral Service||DUSA||$300k|